jupiterjs/javascriptmvc-site/public/tutorials/mvc/mvc.view.md

 @parent mvc 2

-JavaScriptMVC's views are really just client side templates.
+CanJS's views are really just client side templates.
 Client side templates take data and return a string.
 Typically, the strings are HTML intended to be inserted into the DOM.

 $.View is a templating interface that takes care of complexities using templates: